DotTech/HTML5-Raycaster/readme.txt

 The old (orthogonal walls) version is available from the v0.3 branch.

 Feel free to use it for whatever you need it for.

+Planned features:
+- Repeating textures (instead of being stretched)
+- Sectors

+Optimizations/fixes planned:
+- When drawing a wall slice, remember intersection and use it during sprite rendering to avoid having to search for blocking walls
+- Overall performance analysis is required to find bottlenecks
+- Sprites are not visible behind walls with lower height than the sprite

 Revision log:
 (0.2)   - Initial release.